cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 #### 3DH Curve25519

-This section describes the implementation of the DH primitive based on Curve25519, as defined in {{?Curve25519=RFC7748}}.
+This section describes the implementation of the Diffie-Hellman key exchange functions based on Curve25519, as defined in {{?Curve25519=RFC7748}}.

-- DeriveDHKeypair(seed): This function is implemented by returning the private key `k` based on seed (of length `Nseed = 32` bytes), as described in {{Section 5 of Curve25519}}, as well as the result of DH(k, B), where B is the base point of Curve25519.
+- DeriveDiffieHellmanKeyPair(seed): This function is implemented by returning the private key `k` based on seed (of length `Nseed = 32` bytes), as described in {{Section 5 of Curve25519}}, as well as the result of DiffieHellman(k, B), where B is the base point of Curve25519.
-- DH(k, B): Implemented using the X25519 function in {{Section 5 of Curve25519}}.
+- DiffieHellman(k, B): Implemented using the X25519 function in {{Section 5 of Curve25519}}.
   The output is then used raw, with no processing.

 ### Key Schedule Functions